- Suicidal Behavior

 Generally, these students are not dangerous, but caution should be taken, especially if alcohol or if other drugs are involved.
 If they try to put their rapid thoughts and words into action, they may place themselves in unsafe situations.

-Signs and symptoms of mania (or a manic episode) include:
+Symptoms of mania (or a manic episode) include:

 - Increased energy, activity, and restlessness